JhoanGZ/JhoanGZ/README.md

     languages: ["English", "German", "Spanish", "French"] },
   askMeAbout: ["web dev", "tech", "app dev", "design"],
-  currentFocus: "Working in personal projects while finishing the last year of bachelor!",
+  currentFocus: "Working in personal projects while finishing the last cycle of bachelor studies!",
   objective: "Embracing evolution, so learning is the map and solving is the compass",
   funFact: "Why do programmers prefer dark mode?
 Because light attracts bugs!"
 };